How can I map Availability Zones across my accounts?

 An Availability Zone in my account doesn't map to the same location as an Availability Zone with the same name in a different account.
 I want to coordinate the distribution of my resources to the Availability Zones across my accounts to confirm fault tolerance, improve performance, or optimize costs.
 How can I map Availability Zones across accounts?

 Note: If you receive errors when running AWS Command Line Interface (AWS CLI) commands, make sure that you’re using the most recent AWS CLI version.

 Availability Zone names don't map to the same location across accounts.
-However, you can use AZ IDs to map Availability Zones across accounts:
+However, you can use Availability Zone IDs (AZ IDs) to map Availability Zones across accounts:

 - Open the AWS Resource Access Manager console.

 - In the navigation bar, select your Region from the Region Selector.